richwynmorris/LS180/sql_revision_notes.md

 ### Database Diagrams

+- What is a database entity?

+    A database entity can be thought of as a real world noun that exists within the model of the database, A entity does not directly represent a table as entities can be made up of multiple tables.

 - What is a relational database?

-    Relational databases are called relational as it persists data as a set of relations.
-A table made up of columns and rows can be considered a relation.
-If you use something from the `FROM` clause in a `SELECT` statement, it's probably a relation.
+    Relational databases are called relational as they persists data as a set of relations.
+A table, made up of columns and rows, can be considered a relation.
+If you use something from the `FROM` clause in a `SELECT` statement, it's like to be a relation.

     A *relationship* is different in the sense that we use relationship to discuss how two entities (or data contained within tables) relate between one another.
 A *relation* is simply another way of saying 'table'.

+- What is a model that contains entities and relationships?

+    This called a entity relationship model.
+They typically use crow's foot notation to indicate the type of relationship different entities have with one another.

 - **Talk about the different levels of schema.**
 - What are the 3 different levels of schema?
 What is each one concerned with?